dbeniamine/cheat.sh-vim/Readme.md

 #### HowIn

-The `:HowIn` command takes exaclty one argument.
+The `:HowIn` command takes exactly one argument.

 If the argument is one word, it is interpreted as a filetype (language), and the current line (or word, depending on |cheat.sh-configuration|) is sent as a